anupyldd/dough/README.md

 ### Functions

+To check a value, use one of `check_` functions listed below.

-*All checks have a `require` version.*
+All checks have a `require_` version.
-- *checks are non-blocking: on fail, they output an error message but still allow further tests to run*
+- checks are non-blocking: on fail, they output an error message and throws an exception.
+You don't have to catch the exception unless you use checks outside `test` objects.
+You can manually disable exception throwing by passing `except_off` as a template parameter, but this may affect the accuracy of test evaluation.
-- *requires are blocking: on fail, they output an error message and call std::terminate()*
+- requires are blocking: on fail, they output an error message and call std::terminate().
+You can modify this behaviour by providing your own `on_require_fail()` callback implementation.

-*All checks and requires have a `check_all` / `require_all` version, which runs the same check but for a list of values instead of a single value.*
+All checks and requires have a `check_all` / `require_all` version, which runs the same check but for a list of values instead of a single value.

-*By default, checks and requires output messages on fail.
-You can disable this by passing `silent` as a template parameter.*
+By default, checks and requires output messages on fail.
+You can disable this by passing `silent` as a template parameter.

 #### Function list: